Autograded resources for theoretical computer science

 Jason Xia and Craig Zilles.
 Using context-free grammars to scaffold and automate feedback in precise mathematical writing.
 Proc.
 54th SIGSCE, 479–485, 2023.

 Jeff Erickson, Jason Xia, Eliot Wong Robson, Tue Do, Aidan Glickman, Zhuofan Jia, Eric Jin, Jiwon Lee, Patrick Lin, Steven Pan, Samuel Ruggerio, Tomoko Sakurayama, Andrew Yin, Yael Gertner, and Brad Solomon.
-Auto-graded scaffolding exercises for theoretical computer science .
-To appear in Proc.
+Auto-graded scaffolding exercises for theoretical computer science.
+Proc.
 2023 ASEE Annual Conference, 2023.

 Developers: